w3f/polkadot-legacy-spec/spec.md

 #### Q&A

 - *How are fee-charges expected to be kept in sync with chain balance totals?* There are three instances where fees are charged for user activities: Transacting directly with the Staking object, transacting directly with the Parachains object and issuing some parachain-based instruction (e.g. to upload a balance into the Parachains object or to send a message into another parachain).
 The first two are charged from the user's balance directly as (a very early) part of the execution of the transaction.
 The latter is charged directly to the parachain's balance.
-It is assumed that the parachain's state-transition function (STF) ensure that where necessary the user is adequately charged a fee from its parachain-local balance of DOTs; in the case of sending messages, this will appear as a necessary burn of DOT tokens for the parachain to issue an outgoing message into its egress queue.
+It is assumed that the parachain's STF ensures that where necessary the user is adequately charged a fee from its parachain-local balance of DOTs; in the case of sending messages, this will appear as a necessary burn of DOT tokens for the parachain to issue an outgoing message into its egress queue.
 In the case of uploading DOTs, it will likely be a simple reduction in the amount of DOTs that appears in `upload_balances` compared to those burned on the parachain itself (which, were there no fees, would be equal).

+#### Abbreviations

+- CSPRNG - Cryptographically Secure Pseudo-Random Number Generator
+- ECDSA - Elliptic Curve Digital Signature Algorithm
+- RLP - Recursive Length Prefix
+- S-T - State-Transition
+- STF - State-Transition Function
+- STS - State-Transition System